Does any of the following sound like you...

 Trained budget advisers specialise in showing you how to manage your finances, including managing debt and people you may owe money to.
 Family Budgeting has helped thousands of New Zealand families get themselves back on track.

 How can Family Budgeting help you?

-Family Budgeting can give you short term support to get through a rough patch, as well as longer term support if you need it.
+Family Budgeting can give you support to get through a rough patch when you need it.

 Trained budget advisers provide a range of services, including:

 - Information to help you make better financial decisions.

 - Help to manage a drop in income, or change in financial circumstances (i.e. a new baby or divorce)

 Contact Family Budgeting